The Four Levels of Gifting

 Level #3: Gifts Sheltered by Exemption

-In addition to annual exclusion gifts, an individual can make lifetime gifts with a cumulative total up to the exemption amount without paying tax but will need to file a gift tax return.
-For 2021 the exemption is $11.7 million.
+In addition to annual exclusion gifts, an individual can make lifetime gifts with cumulative total up to the exemption amount without paying tax but will need to file a gift tax return.
+For 2025 the exemption is $13.99 million.
 However, the current exemption is scheduled to expire on January 1, 2026 decreasing to $5 million per person (indexed) and may expire sooner if President Biden is able to achieve his campaign proposal.
 Fortunately, gifts today that are greater than the exemption amount available at death are grandfathered.
-Thus, wealthy individuals should give serious consideration to making large exemption gifts.
+Thus, wealth individuals should give serious consideration to making large exemption gifts.

 Level #4: Gifts Subject to Tax